AI Glossary

 Parameter

 A variable within an AI model that the model learns from training data.
-Parameters, such as weights in neural networks, determine how the model makes predictions and are adjusted during training to optimize the model's performance.
+Parameters, such as weights and biases in neural networks, determine how the model makes predictions and are adjusted during training to optimize performance.

 Parameter-Efficient Fine-Tuning (PEFT)